 Research and Resources for Online Learning Programs

-For additional information and insights about online learning, please visit the following web pages on the Michigan Virtual website:
+For additional information and insights about online and blended learning, please visit the following web pages on the Michigan Virtual website:

 - Michigan’s Online Course Catalog contains syllabi information (such as state academic standards, prerequisites, instructor contact time expectations, available academic support, and outcomes and objectives) as well as enrollment and course dates for online courses made available by Michigan school districts and Michigan Virtual.